-Don’t expect new technology or additional certifications to completely resolve your challenges.
+Don’t expect new technology or additional certifications to completely resolve your challenges, either.
 Those simply relieve the symptoms.

 So what’s the root of those problems?
 Frequently, we are the bottleneck to our success.
-What you believe and how you think influence what you do (or don’t do).
+What you believe and how you think influences what you do (or don’t do).

 Are you ready to successfully grow your small business?
 Then discover why it sometimes feels difficult.

 - Assertion.
-Uncover hidden thoughts that keep you stuck.
+Uncover hidden thoughts which keep you stuck.

 - Association.
-Discover the relationship between that belief and how it’s impacting your business.
+Discover the relationship between a specific belief and it’s impact on your accounting practice.